-Microsoft agreed to reduce their equity stake when OpenAI shifted to the PBC structure…
+Microsoft agreed to reduce its equity stake when OpenAI shifted to the PBC structure…

-They also agreed to take LESS revenue share – from 20% down to just 8%.
+It also agreed to take LESS revenue share - from 20% down to just 8%.

-And they even gave up their exclusivity contract to provide cloud computing.
+And it even gave up its exclusivity contract to provide cloud computing.

-OpenAI can now work with Oracle, Amazon, or anyone else they choose.
+OpenAI can now work with Oracle, Amazon, or anyone else it chooses.

-Why would Microsoft — OpenAI's biggest backer — agree to give up so much control?
+Why would Microsoft - OpenAI's biggest backer - agree to give up so much control?

-Because even with all those reductions… they will make way more money once OpenAI goes public.
+Because even with all those reductions… the company will make way more money once OpenAI goes public.

 That’s why Microsoft is clearing the path for OpenAI to operate as an independent public company.

-Bottom line:
+Bottom line...

 OpenAI has moved all the necessary cards around to give the green light for an IPO.

-They’ve engineered a revenue explosion with advertising to boost their valuation when they go public.
+It’s engineered a revenue explosion with advertising to boost its valuation when it goes public.

-They’ve arranged their internal structure to be ready to go.
+It’s arranged its internal structure to be ready to go.

-Now… all they have to do… is pull the trigger.
+Now… all it has to do… is pull the trigger.

-Once OpenAI Announces Their Trillion-Dollar IPO… Early Investors Stand to Make a Fortune
+Once OpenAI Announces Its Trillion-Dollar IPO… Early Investors Stand to Make a Fortune